 GPY 370 Introduction to Remote Sensing.
 This course provides an introduction to the fundamentals of remote sensing and digital image processing technology.
 Topics include the remote sensing process, physical principles of remote sensing, major remote sensing systems, remote sensing data formats, image processing, and remote sensing applications in geography and other social sciences.
 Three credits Offered fall semester.

 GPY 380 Special Topics in Geography.
 Provides an interdisciplinary opportunity for students to pursue advanced study in special topics related to geography.
 Topics vary each term.
 May be taken more than once when the topic is different.
 Three credits.
 Offered on sufficient demand.

 GPY 385 Economic Geography of the United States.
 Analyzes the location of economic activity, changes in the location of economic activity, and the implications of changing economic location patterns for national, regional and local economic development in the United States.
 Emphasis on the empirical study of the U.S. economy using GIS and spatial analysis techniques.
 Three credits.
 Offered fall semester.
-Applies to Theme 17: Cities.
+Fulfills one of the Themes requirements.

 GPY 399 Independent Readings.
 Independent supervised readings in selected topics.
 Prerequisite: Permission of program coordinator.
 One to three credits.
 Offered on a credit no credit basis.
 Offered every semester.

 GPY 407 Advanced Geographic Information Systems.
 An advanced level GIS course emphasizing decision analysis through applications of spatial statistics and geospatial modeling.
 Topics include multivariate statistics, error assessment and propagation, fuzzy logic, uncertainty and decision risk in GIS modeling, as well, location analysis, network analysis, intervisibility analysis, and terrain modeling using industry standard GIS software.
 Prerequisite: GPY 307.
 Four credits.
 Offered winter semester.